Éric Molina: Professional career

 On December 7, 2019, Molina faced Filip Hrgovic, ranked #9 by the WBA and the IBF and #11 by the WBC.
 Hrgovic dominated the fight, and finished Molina in the third.

-In his next fight, Molina fought heavyweight prospect Fabio Wardley.
+In his next fight on March 27, 2021, Molina fought heavyweight prospect Fabio Wardley at Europa Point Sports Complex in Gibraltar.
 Molina caught Wardley with a right hand in the fifth round, which prompted Wardley to retaliate and floor Molina.
 Molina would not beat the count and Wardley was awarded the KO win against Molina.

+On 23 March 2023, he lost to Simon Kean by stoppage in the seventh round at Montreal Casino in Montreal, Canada.